sara-nl/clouddocs/vm-scratch-centos.markdown

 ---
 # Creating a VM from scratch - CentOS

-Although a number of useable _appliances_ are available in the AppMarket to allow easily creating VMs from the UI, sometimes you may need a specific distribution or a different version that you can find on the AppMarket.
+Although a number of useable _appliances_ are available in the _Apps_ option of the _Storage_ section to allow easily creating VMs from the UI, sometimes you may need a specific distribution or a different version that you can find on the AppMarket.
 In that case, you can resort to installing the operating system from scratch, as you would install it on your own laptop.

 The following instructions explain how to make a VM installing the operating system from scratch, and we will be using CentOS 7 as an example.